pikefish/RepData_PeerAssessment1/PA1_template.md

 ```
 and compare them with the old values.

-Here the old values from the data set without *NA days*
+The old values obtained from the data set without *NA days*

 ```r
 mean(total$totalSteps)